Style: Freeride, Freestyle, Slalom

 Wave Tack: Port (from the left)

-Around Palekastro, the “Meltemi” increases its power through the local thermal and funneling effect that gives the ground wind an additional 2 bft, especially if it’s from the W or NNW.
-This makes Kouremenos beach one of the windiest spots in the whole of Europe.
-When in this spot you don’t have to worry about the wind forecast, it’s windy almost every day.
-The wind is gusty!
+Around Palekastro, “Meltemi” wind increases its power through the local thermal and funneling effect that gives the ground wind an additional 2 bft, especially if it’s from the W or NNW.
+This makes Kouremenos one of the windiest spots in the whole of Europe.
 This is also why the largest windmill generators park in Greece is in the surrounding area.

-The wind blows cross-shore from April to October over the long sandy beach at this freeride paradise on the dry but extremely windy east coast.
-Local thermals and an up-valley effect regularly accelerate the wind to force 6-7 bft, with most used sail sizes of between 4.5 and 5.3.
+The wind blows from April to October cross-shore.
+It is gusty!
 It starts to build from around 09:00 to reach its strongest point just after midday.
 Usually it’s windy the whole day and from 17:00 on the wind eases a bit and tends to get “smoother”.
+Local thermals and an up-valley effect regularly accelerate the wind to force 22-30 knots, with most used sail sizes of between 4.5 and 5.3.

 Quality: Crystal Clear